-and has a rocky surface and a large iron core.
+Io is rocky with a large iron core.
 It is the most volcanically active and colorful place in the Solar System.

 Scientists have seen Io's volcanic eruptions spewing material up to heights of 190 miles.

-It also makes rings around the active volcanoes that can be white, yellow or red, due to the content of sulfur dioxide.
+It also makes rings around the active volcanoes that can be white, yellow or red, due to sulfur dioxide.

-Europa is an intriguing icy world, with a surface that resembles a frozen lake containing numerous cracks and ridges,
+Europa is an intriguing icy world.
+It surface resembles a frozen lake containing numerous cracks and ridges.

-some of which are hundreds and even thousands kilometers long.
+Some of them are hundreds and even thousands kilometers long.
 While the bluish formations on the surface indicate old icy plains,

 the reddish regions along the ridges are young and contain non-ice components.

-to be squished out, forming ridges.
-This tidal heating also is the main reason for the existence of the
+to be squished out forming ridges.
+The tidal heating also is the main reason for the existence of the

 subsurface ocean under the icy cap.
 This ocean makes Europa one of the most viable places for life in the Solar System.